ShiroePL/ShiroAiChan-on-Windows/README.md

 ### 2. Her memory :heart_eyes:
 * She uses MariaDB to store her memories.
-She can remember up to 4 last questions, more is too
+She can remember up to 4 last questions, more is more expensive.
 * Vector database is in ChromaDB.
 It can store pdf's etc. It uses Huggingface Embeddings so it is free.
 GPU for adding to database, and then CPU for embedding questions.
 * Every 'persona' setting has its own table in database and can reset it with button.